Provizanta/ansible-skeleton/README.md

-# Provisioning---Ansible-skeleton
+# Skeleton for ansible system configuration
-Skeleton for Ansible system provisioning
+The skeleton contains top-level directory structure including the ansible configuration.